HOA/COA Security And Safety

 neighborhood watch sign | improve hoa security

-First and foremost, we should get one thing straight: security in an HOA community is not always the association’s responsibility.
+First and foremost, security in an HOA/COA community is not always the association’s responsibility.
 Unless the governing documents state otherwise, security is not the HOA’s obligation.
-It is not the HOA’s job to protect residents from crime.
+It is not the HOA’s/COA’s job to protect residents from crime.

 However, associations are responsible for maintaining any security-related common elements and facilities.
 These include replacing common area light bulbs and ensuring the community’s locks and doors function.
 If the HOA installs security cameras or motion detectors, the HOA must maintain those as well.
 Failure to maintain these fixtures could lead to legal liability.

-An HOA board should also exercise caution whenever it decides to remove a security feature.
-For example, the board may decide to stop hiring HOA security guards to save money.
+An HOA/COA board should also exercise caution whenever it decides to remove a security feature.
+For example, the board may decide to stop hiring security guards to save money.
 Before doing this, the board should document the reason for such removal.
-However, the HOA does face greater liability risk by eliminating security services than by not providing them in the first place.
+However, the HOA/COA does face greater liability risk by eliminating security services than by not providing them in the first place.

 Lastly, the homeowners’ association should be careful about making promises to provide security.
 It could lead to liability as the HOA might be held responsible if someone falls victim to a crime within the neighborhood.
 The residents could claim the HOA was negligent and failed to fulfill its security responsibilities.